CocoaFlame/psychic-waffle/pages/GvSI.md

 2. Internal deformation can occur when [:gravity](#gravity) creates large enough internal forces allowing the glacier to behave like a viscous fluid, since ice is a [:viscoelastic](https://en.wikipedia.org/wiki/Viscoelasticity) material

 ## :x glacier bed
-The base or bed of a glacier is the bottom of the ice, where it interacts with the ground beneath.
+The base or bed of a glacier is the bottom of the ice, where it [:interacts with the ground beneath](https://en.wikipedia.org/wiki/U-shaped_valley).

 ## :x glacial hydrology
 Glacial hydrology is the study of how water flows through glaciers.
 It can be broken down into how water moves between three distinct parts of a glacier.
 From the top to the bottom of a glacier, they are: [:supraglacial hydrology](#supraglacial), [:englacial hydrology](#englacial), and [:subglacial hydrology](#subglacial).